Little Noises: Contemporary Surreal Artist MA Degree Show

-An assemblage of pieces that came together to create the installation and independent book publication: Little Noises.
+An assemblage of pieces came together to create the installation and independent book publication Little Noises.

-'Little Noises', by me, a contemporary surreal artist is the collective name of my pieces that question play's psychology in adulthood, crossing paths with surrealism, romanticism, and symbolism.
-My apparitions therein comment on arts' place within religion and my own beliefs.
+'Little Noises', is the collective name of my pieces that question play's psychology in adulthood, crossing paths with surrealism, romanticism, and symbolism.
+My apparitions comment on the arts' place within religion and my own beliefs.

 My methods forge out my shadows' symptoms to decipher the indeterminate of what lies hidden.
 I create in solitude; in my safe place, I recapitulate the lonely feeling from the pit of my stomach to form visible works of art.

-The magic of unstintingly playing, and connecting with alternative realities brings about questions of identity.
+The magic of unstintingly playing and connecting with alternative realities brings about questions of identity.
 I lose myself and grapple with ever-changing and reoccurring thoughts, creating disconcerting telepathic insistencies that bring the recollection of spiritual encounters.
-Through this process of reconnecting to people and places in Lancashire I recreate.